 — Richard Bach

-In this article, I am going to highlight a few common errors in writing that you can easily avoid.
+In this article, I am going to highlight a few common grammer mistakes that you can easily avoid.

 1. Affect vs. effect